 Beginner’s permits are issued in four classes according to the type of vehicle you'll be driving.
-If you're interested in getting a beginner's permit, read the Driver's Manual.
+If you're interested in getting a beginner's permit, read the Driver's Manual and visit an SCDMV branch before 4:30 p.m.
 Before you take the beginner's permit test, prepare now!
 Take the practice test online.

 If you're an international customer, the requirements are different.
 The International Customers' Checklist (SCDMV Form MV-94) has a complete list of accepted documents.

 You must be at least 15 to apply for a regular or motorcycle beginner’s permit.
 If you are under 18, you must bring an adult with you to sign your application.

 - Regular beginner’s permit (Class D) allows you to practice driving under the following restrictions:

 - From 6 a.m. to midnight with a licensed driver, who is at least 21 and has at least one year of experience, in the front seat of the vehicle.